jhammarstedt/katacoda-scenarios/ghactionDemo/step5.md

 # Running the Pytest benchmarking tool

-To run the pytest benchmarking tool, we first need some functions to test/benchmark on and an output file.
+To run the pytest benchmarking tool, we first need some functions to test/benchmark on.
 To make life easy we will just name it `benchmark.py` and put it in our source folder.

  `touch src/benchmarking.py`{{execute}}
-`touch output.json`{{execute}}

 We then insert the following code into 'benchmarking.py' in the IDE: